plumatic/eng-practices/swe/Migrations_and_future_proofing.md

 #### Variations: SQL databases and transaction logs

-That said, there are some common variations of the "Write Both" approach for multiple writers that can work well for "sufficiently smart" data, such as SQL databases.
+That said, there are some common variations of the "Write Both" approach for multiple writers that can work well for "sufficiently smart" data, such as a SQL database.
 For instance, several systems ([1](https://github.com/soundcloud/lhm),[2](https://www.facebook.com/note.php?note_id=430801045932),[3](http://openarkkit.googlecode.com/svn/trunk/openarkkit/doc/html/oak-online-alter-table.html)) use *triggers* to propagate updates to the old format to the new format during a migration.
 [Others](https://github.com/freels/table_migrator) rely instead on an indexed `updated_at` timestamp column to find rows that still need to be migrated.

-Similar schemes can be concocted to work with any system that maintains an explicit write log, since the latest state of the 'new data' can always be reconstructed from the write log.
+Similar schemes can be concocted to work with any system that maintains an explicit write log, since the latest state of the new data can always be reconstructed from the write log.

 ### "Read Latest" migrations

 The "Read Latest" migration is more complex than "Write Both".
 In exchange for this complexity, it easily accommodates multiple writers, in-place migrations, and the storage of new information in the new format before (or without) a batch migration of old data.

+For example, we have many terabytes of old documents stored at Prismatic, and at any time any could be retrieved (or modified) by any user visiting their profile page (and potentially doing a new action).
+When we've made breaking changes to the format, we've done a "Read Latest" migration to ensure safety in the face of concurrent writes.

 <p align="center"><img title="Read Both" src="migrations/7.png" width=60%></p>